frabjous/open-guide-typesetting-framework/doc/usage.md

 An attempt is also made to identify a free-form bibliography or reference section if one exists, and the extracted references made available to the next step.

 Once uploaded, the main file can be re-downloaded if need be.
-It can also be replaced, which will regenerate the main markdown document, but the previous versions will still be available and should appear in the ancillary file list with the prefix `previous-` along with a timestamp.
+It can also be replaced, which will regenerate the main markdown document, but the previous versions will still be available and should appear in the auxiliary file list with the prefix `previous-` along with a timestamp.

 ## Bibliography